NWGL - Boulder Lake ELC - 18,000 acre classroom - Free Camping

 Duluth, MN 55803

 Join expert instructors in an amazing 18,000 acre Northwoods classroom to complete a 40-hour hands-on course.
 This program allows participants to study natural history, environmental interpretation, and conservation stewardship.
-Spring is a great time of year to see wildflowers, landscape formations, insects, migrating birds, and more.
+Summer is a great time of year to see wildflowers, landscape formations, insects, migrating birds, and more.
 Final certification comes with the completion of 40 hours of volunteer service.
 Free camping available onsite along the beautiful shores on Boulder Lake and a minute walk to the classroom.
-Individuals interested may not register for single programs—the training is intended for those committed to attending all class sessions listed. $275 -
+Meals are on your own- we have a full kitchen with refrigerator/microwave/oven that you are more than welcome to use.
+Individuals interested may not register for single programs—the training is intended for those committed to attending all class sessions listed.

 The course cost is $275 and includes course manuals and supplies.

 If the course cost is a hardship, please fill out the scholarship application and send it to us.

 Meeting from 8:00 A.M. to 5:00 P.M. on:

 - Monday, July 23, 2018

 Sarah received her degree in Biological Science and Wildlife from the University of Alaska Fairbanks.
 Her decade with the National Park Service includes professional interpretation on climate change in coastal Alaska to supervision of a habitat restoration program in Minnesota.